Reconciling Open Interest with Traded Volume in Perpetual Swaps: Open Interest and Perpetual Contracts

 which is also equal to the cumulative minimal trading volume, $mTV^{P}$.
 This latter quantity is a lower bound on the total trading volume in a time interval $P$ required to produce an observed open interest total variation equal to $O_{TV}^{P}$.
 For completeness, we define the \textit{total trading volume} for a time interval $P$ as:

-again this includes regular trades, block trades as well as liquidations.
-Equipped with these definitions and \eqref{eq:oi_change} it follows that,
+Again this includes regular trades, block trades as well as liquidations.
+Equipped with these definitions and \eqref{eq:oi_change}, it follows that

-Namely, the observed trading volume for a time period $P$ must be greater than or equal to the minimal trading volume required to produce the observed open interest total variation in the same period.
-If \eqref{eq:volume_mtv} does not hold at given time period $P$ this can be due to: i) not all trading volume is reported, ii) the open interest is incorrect or iii) some combination of i) and ii).
-It could be argued that hiding trading volume is not in the best interests of exchanges as they compete for liquidity and trading volume is the single most important metric that market participants notice when gauging the liquidity of an exchange.
-Although this argument applies to regular trading volume, the same cannot necessarily be claimed for trading volume that has an associated conflict of interest, e.g. block trades by big clients or liquidations that could be seen, if frequent, as embarrassing to the exchange.
+This is to say that the observed trading volume for a time period $P$ must be greater than or equal to the minimal trading volume required to produce the observed open interest total variation in the same period.
+If \eqref{eq:volume_mtv} does not hold at given time period $P$, this can be due to: i) not all trading volume being reported, ii) the open interest being incorrect, or iii) some combination of i) and ii).
+Arguably, hiding trading volume is not in the best interest of exchanges because they compete for liquidity, and trading volume is the single most important measure that market participants consider when gauging the liquidity of an exchange.
+Although this argument applies to regular trading volume, the same cannot necessarily be claimed for trading volume that has an associated conflict of interest, \textit{e.g.}, block trades by big clients or liquidations that could be seen, if frequent, as embarrassing to the exchange.